-Covariate reduction and the generation of predictive signatures was performed by Bayesian multivariable survival analysis with repeated cross-validation and backwards elimination with the aim of reducing overfitting (33).
+Covariate reduction and the generation of predictive signatures was performed by Bayesian multivariate survival analysis with repeated cross-validation and backwards elimination with the aim of reducing overfitting [33].

-Kaplan-Meier plots and log-rank statistics were produced using the R "survival" package (v2.42-3, R v3.5.1).
-When P was less than .05, the result was considered statistically significant and all tests were two-sided.
+Kaplan-Meier plots and log-rank statistics were produced using the R 'survival' package (v2.42-3, R v3.5.1).
+When p<0.05 the result was considered statistically significant and all tests were two-sided.